-Assignment Percentage % Participation (This means reviews of guest speakers) 10%
+Assignment Percentage %

+Participation (This means reviews of guest speakers) 10%

+Quiz - short test 10%

-Midterm 35%
+Midterm 25%

 Perspective (review of course / suggestions write-up) 5%

-Group Projects 50%

-Total 100%
+Projects 50% Total 100%

 Course Assignments

 Participation & Engagement

 • This course is interaction-intensive and includes interesting guest speakers who are experts in their domain, so an important class requirement is either a written assessment of those guest speakers' presentations followed by active discussions with the speakers, or a short write-up of your thoughts on their presentation.
 You are encouraged to engage the speakers to answer whatever questions you have on their presented topic area.
 Written summaries of guest lectures are due before the next class after the lecture.